akora/focusui/README.md

 ![Concept 010](concepts/FocusUI-concept-010-incoming-sources-expanded-importance.png)

-...and, as part of the first prototype:
+As part of the first prototype, it looks like this:

 ![Color gradient zones](screenshots/Dev_local_focusui_index.html-004.png)